- Normal precautions

 Security Status Last Updated: 17 March 2020

-A number of cases of the Novel Coronavirus have been reported in the region.
+A number of cases of COVID-19 have been reported in the region.
 Health and travel advice issued by the local authorities in Bahrain should be monitored.

 The Bahraini authorities have ordered the closure of educational institutions and non-essential businesses, effective from 26 March, for a period of 14 days.
 Flights to and from Asia and the Far East have ceased flying.
 Irish citizens in Bahrain should keep themselves informed of any further restrictions announced by the authorities.